-Scotland as part of the United Kingdom has basically followed prevailing British school uniform styles.
-Standard school uniform styles in England and Sctland are esentially the same.
-It would not be possible be difficult to identify British and Scottish school boys.
+Scotland as part of the United Kingdom has basically followed prevailing English British school uniform styles.
+Most Scottish school portraits are indistinguishable from Schools in England.
+England of course was a much more populace country and thus English fashions dominated British fashion.
+Standard school uniform styles in England and Scotland are esentially the same.
+It would not be possible in most cases to identify British and Scottish school boys.
 There have been, however, some differences.
 In addition, as a more traditional part of the country, changes often occur more slowly in Scotland than in England.
 The major difference is of course the kilt.
-We are not sure to what extent the kilt was worn in the 19th century at bloth state and private schools.
+But the kilt was nitbthat wudeky worn at schools to be if much use in identifying Scottisg=h schools.
+We are not sure to what extent the kilt was worn in the 19th century at eithr state or private schools.
+We do see it to some extent in the Highlands, but most of the Scottish school photographs we have found are from the 20th century and do not show any of the bots wearing kilts.
 We do know that in the 20th century that most Scottish private schools adopted the kilt as their dress uniform.
+Other than the kilt rgerewas littke differece between England and Scotland.

 Scottish schools have primarily folowed the lead of English schools, both state schools and private schools.
 While are chronological information is limited, we have begun to acquire some information on Scottish school wear and uniforms over time.
 While the trends are quite similar to English trends, there are some destinctive aspects of Scottish school uniform--the most obvious being the kilt.
 Unfortunately we do not at this time have good information on kilts in the 19th century.
 The kilt, however is not the only difference.
 The more traditional outlook of Scotland has also resulted in some differences.
 While the kilt and assocaited garments is the only destinctive garment, the time line of uniform trends is slightly different in Scotland compared to England.